opendp/harvard-it-summit-2025/index.md

 </td>
 <td>

-- If ε=1, even odds that my record is in the dataset.
 - ε is on a log scale, and smaller values are safer.
 - If two calculations consume ε<sub>1</sub> and ε<sub>2</sub>, together they consume ε<sub>1</sub> + ε<sub>2</sub>.
 - ε is proven worst case bound: Research is tightening the bounds on existing mechanisms, and developing new mechanisms which are more efficient.